Read this article summarized with

 Buying an LMS when the real problem is documentation

-This is the most common mistake, especially in manufacturing and operations.
+The most common mistake, especially in manufacturing.

 The instinct: “We need better training.”
 So the team buys an LMS.